Towards a possible solution to the Hubble tension with Horndeski gravity: Introduction

+In this work, we show that with the combined features mentioned above, our model promises to effectively address the $H_0$ tension.
+We also comment upon the predictions of the model towards simultaneous alleviation of $H_0$ and $\sigma_8$ tensions based on the discussion by Heisenberg et al. \cite{Heisenberg:2022lob}.
+The dark energy scenario proposed in this work is a late-time modification in the dynamics of the universe, thereby not affecting the early universe physics before recombination.
+Towards a consistent, well-behaved theory, we show that the model is free of gradient and ghost instabilities, which may otherwise arise in more general scalar-tensor theories.
+Finally, we compare the model predictions against low redshift data from Pantheon, SH0ES, BAO, and cosmic chronometers (CC) \cite{Pan-STARRS1:2017jku,Riess:2021jrx,Yu:2017iju,Ata:2017dya} and employ a Markov Chain Monte Carlo (MCMC) analysis to obtain best fit constraints on model parameters.

 Our paper is organised as follows: in Section \ref{sec:horndeski_intro}, we briefly introduce the Horndeski theory and its dynamics and state the conditions for the avoidance of any gradient and ghost instabilities.
-In Section \ref{sec:model_I}, we describe and analyze the results for our first model, pertaining to a generalized non-minimal derivative coupling (GNMDC) involving only the $G_5$ term of the Horndeski Lagrangian.
-In Section \ref{sec:model_II}, we first argue the reasons for going beyond Model I and introduce Model II, which includes, in addition to the $G_5$ term, the $G_4$ term as well and show that this model is indeed far better than Model I. Finally, in Section \ref{sec:conclusion}, we summarize our results and conclude with some discussions and future directions.
+In Section \ref{sec:model}, we present our model as a special case of Horndeski Lagrangian with a particular choice of interaction terms.
+In this section, we further discuss in detail the dynamics and features of the model and confront the model predictions with available data.
+Finally, in Section \ref{sec:conclusion}, we summarize our results and conclude with some discussions and future directions.

-We work with natural units such that $\hbar=c=1$, and set the reduced Planck mass $M_{Pl}=(8\pi G)^{-1/2}=1$.
+We work with natural units such that $\hbar=c=1$, and set the reduced Planck mass $M_\text{Pl}=(8\pi G)^{-1/2}=1$.
 Our metric signature is ~$(-,+,+,+)$.